jcirne/flickr_api/README.md

 ### ToDo(s)
 * Slider Play/Pause
-* Lazy load on hidden image render in the slider

 ## Deployment
 Only the four files in the project root are needed to run the app